lodado/next-lotion/src/features/blog/categories/models/entities/readme.md

   - `id` (PK): Unique identifier for each blog post.
   - `contentId`: Content of the blog post Id (reference mongoDB)
   - `userId`: ID of the user who authored the blog post.
-  - `categoryName`: Foreign key referencing `categories.name` to indicate the category of the blog post.
+  - `categoryId`: Foreign key referencing `categories.name` to indicate the category of the blog post.
+  - `subCategoryId`: Foreign key referencing `subcategories.name` to indicate the category of the blog post.
   - `createdAt`: Timestamp indicating when the post was created.

 ### 4. `categoryCounts`